mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 ## Network Adapter

 I planned to just use the motherboard's onboard 1 Gbps NIC because I only have a 1 Gbps network.
 It did work out of the box with Ubuntu 16.04, but I soon noticed that my network speeds were limited to about 10 Mbps.
-After a bit of research, I discovered that Ubuntu 16.04 does not include the correct drivers, but requires you to add a separate apt-get repo to install the `r8168-dkms` package.
+After a bit of research, I discovered that Ubuntu 16.04 does not include the correct drivers, so I had to add a separate `apt-get` repo to install the `r8168-dkms` package.
 I did this, but on reboot, Ubuntu would completely fail to detect the NIC...

 At this point, I got tired of tinkering with the onboard NIC and just bought a PCI NIC that I'd read was supported out of the box on Ubuntu: [Broadcom BCM5751 Netxtreme](http://amzn.to/2pxVLjH).
 It got 1 Gbps speeds with zero tinkering, so for $23, I decided it wasn't worth the time to keep trying to investigate the problems with the onboard NIC.